What is the best NBN modem

 Vodafone offers the option to either BYO modem, or choose a plan with a modem bundled in.
 Only NBN plans bundled with the modem will include access to 4G backup (where Vodafone 4G mobile network coverage is available).
 You’ll pay $0 for the $180 modem if you stay connected for 24 months, however if you cancel your plan, you’ll need to pay the remaining modem cost ($7.50 per month for the remaining months).

-The WiFi Hub 3.0 allows you to use 4G internet while you wait for your NBN service to be activated or installed, and will kick in during times where you lose connection to the NBN, such as faults or outages.
-The modem also includes WiFi 6 technology, which can support up to four times more devices than WiFi 5 technology, with a maximum of 128 compatible WiFi devices at any given time.
+The TP-Link VX420-G2H allows you to use 4G internet while you wait for your NBN service to be activated or installed, and will kick in during times where you lose connection to the NBN, such as faults or outages.

 TPG: High-speed WiFi modem

 TPG currently doesn’t list the exact model it is including if you choose to add a modem onto your plan and states that makes and models of supplied modems are subject to availability.
 However in has in the past listed modems such as the TP-Link VX420-G2v or TP-Link VR1600v as supplied modems in setup information.
-The telco does claim that the modem supplied is an advanced WiFi 6-capable modem with a hassle-free setup.
-Adding a modem onto your TPG plan will cost you a $99.95 setup fee and $10 delivery, making it $109.95 upfront in total.
-You can also choose to sign up to a six-month contract and pay $0 for your modem (but a $10 delivery fee will apply).
+The telco claims that the modem supplied is an advanced WiFi 6-capable modem with a hassle-free setup, is suitable for fast-speed NBN plans and includes multiple gigabit LAN ports if you want multiple devices to use wired connections.

 What is the best NBN modem for a big house?